DenishBaman/https-github.com-DenishBaman-wmr_pkg/Readme.md

 1. GPS

-Acquire the raw GPS data and determine the local position of the vehicle.
+Acquire the raw GPS data to determine the local position of the vehicle.